Worms in Dogs are Rare, Contrary to the Many Scary Adverts, and Most are Relatively Harmless Anyway…

 There are lots of natural worm preventatives (anti-helminthics to give them their real name) that not only do a great job of keeping them away but should they pop up will kill any and all gut worms.
 The thing is, as with most natural treatments, there is little good science on natural wormers.
 Nobody does good (costly) science unless a dollar can be made so true evidence of the effectiveness of natural therapies are generally woeful.

-Mild natural anti-worm treatments (lets call them preventatives) include a small amount of fresh garlic every other day (quarter of a clove per 20kg body weight).
+Mild natural anti-worm treatments (lets call them preventatives) include a small amount of fresh garlic every other day (half a clove per 10kg body weight is safe for dogs).
 Awhile ago we posted up about pumpkin seed oil which is a popular anti-helminthic (among a number of other benefits).
 You can find it in Lidl.
 Like a little fresh garlic (the origina anti-helminthic) pumpkin seed oil is a good preventative, keeping worms from settling in the system.
 You can find at Lidl.

-For lung worm you may need to go nuclear or see a natural vet for some wormwood and black walnut hull.
-However I don’t recommend wandering down this path aimlessly on your own without the necessary hand holding of a good natural vet.
+For lungworm in dogs, you may need to go nuclear or see a natural vet for some wormwood and black walnut hull.
+However I don’t recommend wandering down this path aimlessly on your own without the necessary hand-holding of a good natural vet.

 Many pups are born with worms and there’s likely a good “exposure” reason for this.
 It’s thought hormones during pregnancy activates roundworm larvae which may be laying dormant in the bitch and these are then transmitted in all the usual ways.
 An initial dose of D.E. will clear this infestation.
 Like all the other folk out there who refuse to use chemical treatments as preventatives, I use the natural alternatives above and assume they are doing the job.
 If she’s unlucky enough to contract something nasty I’ll deal with it then.